Cookie consent with an EU-first home-field advantage.

 - Necessary-first runtime model

-Cookiezy is built for EU consent workflows, not legal guarantees
+Cookiezy is built for EU consent workflows, not legal magic tricks

 Cookiezy is designed to support a prior-consent implementation for non-essential cookies, but final compliance still depends on your actual cookies, vendors, policies, tagging setup, and legal review.